About Revenues for Nature

 As part of the Revenues for Nature Programme, GFI, UNEP FI and UNDP Biofin have developed guidebooks for governments, businesses and project developers on existing models that can unlock private sector investment into nature restoration, nature-based solutions and conservation.
 The aim is to support the replication of successful models globally.

-Four guidebooks launched in 2024, with a further five guidebooks launching in 2025.
+Five guidebooks have been published, with a further four guidebooks launching throughout 2025.

-If you would like to learn more about these guidebooks or the Revenues for Nature (R4N) programme, please contact us at [email protected].
+If you would like to learn more about the Revenues for Nature (R4N) programme, please contact us at [email protected].